Ultraplot/ultraplot/docs/why.rst

 ----------

-Matplotlib and `cartopy`_ define several classes with verbose names like `~matplotlib.ticker.MultipleLocator`, `~matplotlib.ticker.FormatStrFormatter`, and `~cartopy.crs.LambertAzimuthalEqualArea`.
+Matplotlib and `cartopy`_ define several classes with verbose names like :class:`~matplotlib.ticker.MultipleLocator`, :class:`~matplotlib.ticker.FormatStrFormatter`, and :class:`~cartopy.crs.LambertAzimuthalEqualArea`.
 They also keep them out of the top-level package namespace.
 Since plotting code has a half life of about 30 seconds, typing out these extra class names and import statements can be frustrating.